 are is his oil and gas fracking friendly votes, statements, and policy.

 He voted with Republicans on H.R.
 702 – To adapt to changing crude oil market conditions.

 (Sec.
 3) Amends the Energy Policy and Conservation Act to repeal authority to restrict the export of: (1) coal, petroleum products, natural gas, or petrochemical feedstocks; and (2) supplies of materials or equipment necessary to maintain or further exploration, production, refining, or transportation of energy supplies, or for the construction or maintenance of energy facilities within the United States.

 Prohibits any federal official from imposing or enforcing any restriction on the export of crude oil.

 Update because I forgot this part: Here is what the Obama White House said about it.

 This vote helped fuel the fracking boom in the Permian Basin.
-Nearly every molecule of oil produced there is slated for export which will require massive new oil and gas infrastructure build out that will keep us locked into fossil fuel use for decades.
+U.S. refineries cannot refine the kind of crude produced in the Permian.
+Nearly every molecule of oil produced there is slated for export which will require a massive new oil and gas infrastructure build out that will keep us locked into fossil fuel use for decades.

 In late 2015, Congress cut a deal to lift 40-year-old restrictions on the export of crude oil.
 That opened the floodgates.
 The U.S. sold 230 million more barrels of crude to other countries in the first half of this year than it did three years earlier — a surge made possible by a virtually identical spike in Permian production.